Monarchy of Canada: Succession and regency

 As in the other Commonwealth realms, the current heir apparent to the Canadian throne is William, Prince of Wales, who is followed in the line of succession by his eldest child, Prince George.

 Demise of the Crown and accession

-Upon the death of the monarch, there is a demise (transfer) of the Crown: the late sovereign's heir immediately and automatically succeeds; hence arises the phrase, "the King is dead.
-Long live the King". there has been no interregnum between the death of one king or queen and the accession of the next since at least the reign of Edward I, 225 years before John Cabot landed on the east coast of what is today Canada.
-No confirmation or further ceremony is necessary; the federal Cabinet and civil service will, though, follow the Manual of Official Procedure of the Government of Canada in carrying out various formalities around the late monarch's death and the new monarch's assumption of the throne.
+Upon the death of the monarch, there is an immediate and automatic succession by the late sovereign's heir; hence the phrase, "the King is dead.
+Long live the King".
+No confirmation or further ceremony is necessary.
+The federal cabinet and civil service follow the Manual of Official Procedure of the Government of Canada in carrying out various formalities around the transition.